 When it comes time to focus on improvements for these vital areas of the home, Clement offers these recommendations:

 - Check yearly (from a ladder or from a neighbor’s home with binoculars) to determine the condition of your roof.
-Look for problem areas, such as missing or broken shingles, along with roofing tiles that may be “flapping” in the wind.
+Look for problem areas, such as missing or broken shingles.
+Also check for roofing tiles that may be “flapping” in the wind.
 These are all indications that a new roof may be in your future.

 - Don’t forget to check the sides of your roof.
 The southern exposure weathers significantly faster than the other sides of the roof, so make sure to carefully examine this one.
 Also, shallower pitches weather faster than steeper pitches.
 So again, if your roof has a shallow pitch — like a shed dormer — make certain you can clearly see it to get a true indication of the condition of your roof.

 - If you’re in the market for a new roof, investigate polymer roofing tiles as a good option.
 These impact-resistant slate and shake tiles are man-made in a wide variety of colors.
-Some tiles, like those from DaVinci Roofscapes® that Clement chose for his home, have a 50-year limited warranty and are ideal for all types of weather conditions, including hurricanes and hail.
+Some tiles, like those from DaVinci Roofscapes® that Clement chose for his home, have a lifetime limited materialswarranty.
+In addition, they’re ideal for all types of weather conditions, including hurricanes and hail.

 - Since the installation of a new roof exceeds the capabilities of most homeowners, make sure to research and hire a professional roofer.
 Check to make sure your roofer is insured, licensed and certified.
 Ask for a written job estimate and references along with warranty information for both the roof you select and his installation services.

 - If you can see light around your main entry door from the inside, the door is hard to close or lock, or the door itself is warped, it’s time to consider a new door.